 The Consent Decree is subject to the approval of Magistrate Judge Donald L. Cabell of the U.S. District Court for the District of Massachusetts and, if approved, would bring the case to a favorable end.
 The case is Huot v.
 City of Lowell, 17-CV-10895 (D. Mass.
 2017).

-Led by Mr. Jones, Ropes & Gray’s litigation team also includes IP litigation associate Scott Taylor; litigation & enforcement associates Matthew Mazzotta, Daniel Fine, Martin Njoroge, Elizabeth Douglas, and Lillian McCullough; and corporate general associate Jonathan Magaziner.
+Led by Mr. Jones, Ropes & Gray’s litigation team also includes IP litigation associate Scott Taylor; litigation & enforcement associates Matthew Mazzotta, Daniel Fine, Martin Njoroge, and Lillian McCullough; and corporate general associate Jonathan Magaziner.
 Lawyers for Civil Rights is working closely with Ropes & Gray on this landmark voting rights matter.

 The Consent Decree can be found here.